ecubus/EcuBus-Pro/docs/en/about/install.md

 Or from our CDN page if you are in 中国❤️:<CustomComponent/>

 > [!TIP]
-> Right now we only support Windows version of EcuBus-Pro, we will support Linux version in the future.
+> Linux, macOS version can only be downloaded from the Release page, Arch Linux can be installed via AUR repository.

 > [!TIP]
 > The minimum version of Windows is Windows 10, but we recommend Windows 11.